 Design of interiors as an expression of cultural influences from 1835 to the present.
 Prerequisite: INT 310 or instructor approval.
-General Studies: HU.
-H

-INT 340 Interior Codes: Public Welfare and Safety.
-(3) fall
+INT 341 Interior Codes: Public Welfare and Safety.
+(2)

 Codes and regulations as performance criteria for interior design.
-Corequisite: INT 366.
+Prerequisite: admission to upper-division program.
+Corequisites: INT 352, 362, 381.